Select Page

 Once your child reaches the final milestone in the stages of spelling development, you can turn to more challenging games.
 And there are some classic spelling games that just can’t be beaten.

-For our example, we love Scrabble!
-It’s a celebration of spelling in and of itself!
-We love it for the opportunities it provides to have a blast while practicing your child’s spelling skills at the same time.
+For example, we love Scrabble!
+It’s a celebration of words, and it’s great for having a blast while practicing your child’s spelling skills at the same time.

 Other great games that help with spelling include Hangman, Boggle, and Bananagrams.
 The possibilities are endless when it comes to spelling and fun!

-No matter what stage of spelling development your child is currently in, it takes time and patience for them to move through the different stages.
-But we know with lots of love and encouragement, they’ll get there before you know it.
+No matter what stage of spelling development your child is currently in, it takes time and patience for them to move to the next one.
+But with lots of love and encouragement, they’ll get there before you know it.

-And for those days you need a little helping hand to work with your child on their spelling development, our HOMER Learn & Grow App is ready to assist!
-It’s packed with personalized lessons for your child.
+For those days you need a little helping hand to work with your child on their spelling development, our award-winning HOMER early learning app is ready to assist!
+Or you can go farther and support your child in every area of their development with our age- and stage-matched learning membership.

-They’ll go at their own pace while learning how to spell — all while having a blast!
+They’ll go at their own pace while learning how to spell—all while having a blast.
+Take our online quiz and see how we can help your family today!

 Author